blualg/m-ovito/doc/manual/installation.rst

 applications in a desktop environment.
 Please contact your local computing center staff to find out whether this kind of remote visualization mode is supported by the HPC cluster(s) you work on.

+.. _installation.python:

 Python module installation
 ==========================

 The **OVITO Pro** program packages ship with an :ref:`integrated Python interpreter <ovitos_interpreter>` (:command:`ovitos`) that gets installed alongside the desktop application, allowing you to execute Python scripts written for OVITO.
 Optionally, you can install the ``ovito`` Python module into an external Python interpreter on your system  (e.g. :program:`Anaconda` or the standard :program:`CPython` interpreter) in case you would like to make use of
 OVITO's functionality in script-based workflows.
-Please refer to :ref:`this section <pydoc:use_ovito_with_system_interpreter>` for further setup instructions.
+Please refer to :ref:`this section <pydoc:installation>` for further setup instructions.

 .. _installation.troubleshooting: